LiliaKozub/Java_labs/README.md

 ## Conclusion

 This project demonstrates the implementation of basic matrix operations and their validation through unit testing.
-Feel free to explore the code and make modifications as needed.